CX PRICES

 242

 I believe a lot of the guys on here do ok on it.
-If you scroll down you will see a thread on joined the big yellow, have a read.
-That will give you an idea.
-Ideally though you need to get out there and get a few good customers of your own.
-Exchange sites are OK but I'm not sure you will survive on them alone.
+If you scroll down you will see a thread on joined the big yellow, have a read and see what people say.

 22

-Courier Exchange is good for backloads, not too sure about the hotshots though as most of these jobs go for around 65-70p mark per mile, so you wont make much profit (if any) at all.
+Courier Exchange is good for backloads, not too sure about the hotshots though as most of these jobs go for around 65-75ppm which makes it hardly worth it for a one man band.

 10314